FedNC: A Secure and Efficient Federated Learning Method with Network Coding: Introduction

 \subsection{Contributions and Paper Organization}

 The contributions of this work are summarized as follows:

-\begin{itemize} \item We propose an original FL system, FedNC, which is associated with Network Coding, inspired by research related to distributed network information theory.
-FedNC alleviates several difficulties in conventional FL systems, namely information security, communication bottlenecks and system robustness.
-To the best of our knowledge, this is the first application of NC in the FL scenario. \item We detail the benefits that NC brings to the federated architecture, illustrate the effectiveness of FedNC in preventing privacy breaches, and put forward its potential advantage in network throughput and system robustness gain.
+\begin{itemize} \item We propose an original FL system, FedNC, which is inspired by distributed network information theory.
+FedNC alleviates several difficulties in conventional FL systems, including information security and communication bottlenecks.
+To the best of our knowledge, this is the first application of NC in the FL scenario. \item We design a learning algorithm for FedNC, illustrate the effectiveness of FedNC in preventing privacy breaches, and put forward its potential advantages in network throughput, system robustness and efficiency.
 Meanwhile, the estimated upper bound for the error probability of the transmission in FedNC is also given. \item We conduct numerical experiments to evaluate the performance of FedNC.
 The outcomes suggest that FedNC significantly increases the robustness and efficiency compared to traditional FL systems, especially in non-iid (independent and identically distributed) cases and large-scale situations. \end{itemize}

 The rest of this paper is organized as follows.
 Section \ref{sec:2_pre} introduces the basic definitions and underlying concepts of FL and NC.
 In Section \ref{sec:3_fednc} we illustrate the framework and algorithm of FedNC, explain the benefits that NC brings to FL system in depth.
 Section \ref{sec:4_numerical} presents the numerical experiment results, as well as related performance evaluations and other discussions.
 Finally, we conclude this work in Section \ref{sec:5_conclusion}.